N0zye/parser/README.md

 ## Usage
 Dowload and include the header in the project, create an instance of the `MathExpression` class (eg. `f` like `f(x)`).
-The contained expression may be changed like in the exemple
+The contained expression may be changed like in the exemple.
+Get the value using the `()` operator

+Exemple:
 ```cpp
 #include "parser.hpp"
 #include <iostream>